areejhum/leaflet-challenge/Leaflet-Step-1/Readme.md

 ### Assessment

-Your final product will be assessed on the following metrics:
+The final product will be assessed on the following metrics:

 * Completion of assigned tasks